 We-Fi's initial years have shown it to be an effective implementation platform, even while operating for two of those years in pandemic circumstances.
 We-Fi has allocated \$353 million to its IPs across four tranches of \$120 million (2018), \$129 million (2019), \$49 million (2020), and \$55 million (April 2022).
-As of December 2021 - just over three years from the first allocation and one year into the pandemic - We-Fi's IPs had committed \$189 million (54%) of these funds.
-An additional \$1.6 billion had been mobilized from the MDBs themselves and their private and public sector partners.
+As of July 2022, We-Fi's IPs had committed \$198 million (56%) of these funds.
+An additional \$1.8 billion had been mobilized from the MDBs themselves and their private and public sector partners.
 These numbers will increase as active projects roll out and as the remaining funds are committed to new activities and partners.
 Mobilization in particular is expected to rise to \$3.5 billion, reflecting a mobilization ratio of 1:10.
 ACCELERATED RESULTS

-63% of funds committed to activities are in low-income or conflict-affected situations The IPs have so far engaged with 247 public and private sector partners who are working to address constraints across all aspects of the ecosystem.
+63% of funds committed to activities are in low-income or conflict-affected situations The IPs have so far engaged with 261 public and private sector partners who are working to address constraints across all aspects of the ecosystem.
 Substantial upfront work with these partners is typically done to develop products, services, and policies, undertake research, and review internal gender equity practices, norms, and gender intelligence to drive sustainable, long-term institutional change.
-Approximately 47% of committed funds are helping to increase access to finance through banks, fintechs, insurance companies, and equity funds; 20% of funds are improving access to markets in collaboration with e-commerce platforms, multinational corporations, public procurement agencies, cooperatives, and local value chain partners; 12% of funds are being used to strengthen skills and networks through NGOs, mentoring platforms, government training programs, and firms; 16% of funds are used to improve the enabling environment; and 5% is for research and evaluations.
+Approximately 47% of committed funds are helping to increase access to finance through banks, fintechs, insurance companies, and equity funds; 20% of funds are improving access to markets in collaboration with e-commerce platforms, multinational corporations, procurement agencies, cooperatives, local value chain partners; 12% of funds are being used to strengthen skills and networks through NGOs, mentoring platforms, government training programs, and firms; 16% of funds are used to improve the enabling environment; and 5% is for research and evaluations.
 We-Fi is exceeding its goals to reach WSMEs that are under-served and in low-income and fragile countries.
-Active projects span 55 countries with 63% of funds committed to activities in low-income or conflict-affected situations, well above We-Fi's 50% goal.
+Active projects span 59 countries with 63% of funds committed to activities in low-income or conflict-affected situations, well above We-Fi's 50% goal.
 Nearly half of We-Fi's funds have been allocated to Sub-Saharan Africa (47%), followed by South and East Asia (18%), Latin America (14%), the Middle East and North Africa (10%), and Eastern Europe and Central Asia (10%).
-WE-FI IN 55 COUNTRIES WORLDWIDE
+WE-FI IN 59 COUNTRIES WORLDWIDE